MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 1. Locate the row with selected website name.

-1. Replace Bot Schema Name column value with new bot schema name you copied earlier.
+1. Replace the Bot Schema Name column value with new bot schema name you copied earlier.

 ## Update the bot in Enhanced data model